thecdil/keepingwatch/pages/essay/past.md

 {% include feature/image.html objectid="chicken-peak005" width="50" %}

 Our decision is made; the fire is uncontained and spreading in all directions, and even though there is a river and a ridgeline between it and our destination, we would be foolish not to turn around.
 Sheepeater remains a mystery.
-Packing my bag, I take out my binoculars, and stare at the lookout: it is a _Stranger_, on a ridge that is obscured by smoke, just out of reach.
+Packing my bag, I take out my binoculars, and stare at the lookout on a ridge that is obscured by smoke, just out of reach.